Hang 'Em High: Score

 Composer Dominic Frontiere was given eight days to compose an Ennio Morricone type score.
 His theme appeared in a large number of cover versions ranging from Hugo Montenegro to Booker T and the M.G.s.

 Filming

 Although the film is purportedly set in Oklahoma Territory, Freeman arrived in Las Cruces, New Mexico, on May 25, 1967, to scout locations.
-That same day, Freeman located the tree to be used for the hanging in the opening scene, about 12 miles north of Las Cruces.
+That same day, Freeman located the tree to be used for the hanging in the opening scene, about 12 miles (19 km) north of Las Cruces.
 Filming began June 27, 1967, in the Las Cruces area, with additional scenes shot at White Sands.
 The interiors were shot at MGM studios.
 The opening lynching scene was filmed June 29, 1967, next to the Rio Grande.
 The tree used for the hanging is no longer standing and the riverbed is now overgrown with thick brush.
 Eastwood had considerable leeway in the production, especially in the script, which was altered in parts such as the dialogue and setting of the barroom scene to his liking.